Taufiq-Ahmed-pranto/Finland-Fireman-Dataset/README.md

 For research collaboration or if you'd like to contribute to the project, we encourage you to reach out.
 Since the dataset is not publicly available, you can send us an email at **taahamed23@student.oulu.fi** to request access, including details about your intended use or potential collaboration.
 Each request will be considered based on its relevance to ongoing research.

 ---

-This structure provides transparency about the dataset's availability while pointing users to the related paper for more in-depth information.
-Be sure to replace the `<insert-link-to-paper-or-dataset>` with the actual URL or DOI to the dataset or paper.

 ## **Part 1: Running the Project on Your Local Machine**